Stanley Bernson: Confessions and attempted escape

 Throughout the 1970s, Bernson worked as a produce salesman, allowing him to freely travel across multiple states, with records of him residing in Spokane, the Tri-Cities area, Moses Lake, Ritzville, Othello, Hermiston and Pendleton from May 1973 to April 1975.
 In addition, he indicated that he had also lived for short periods in Montana and Alaska, as well as supposedly working as a big game hunter in Africa.

 In March 1980, Bernson was convicted of second-degree assault after attempting to stab a Hermiston woman in Spokane.
 For this crime, he was incarcerated at the Washington State Penitentiary in Walla Walla, to serve a 10-year prison sentence.
-Two years later, he was charged for the murder of 22-year-old Diann Remington, a Spokane Community College student who disappeared from her mother's home in Richland on January 4, 1979 and whose body was found by goose hunters in a field near Benton City on December 29.
+Two years later, he was charged with the murder of 22-year-old Diann Remington, a Spokane Community College student who disappeared from her mother's home in Richland on January 4, 1979, and whose body was found by goose hunters in a field near Benton City on December 29.
 Bernson was then transferred to the county jail in Prosser to await trial.
 His trial began on November 15, 1982, and the following year, Bernson was convicted and sentenced to life imprisonment in Remington's murder.